kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 - [ ] (R) Production readiness review approved
 - [ ] "Implementation History" section is up-to-date for milestone
 - [ ] User-facing documentation has been created in [kubernetes/website], for publication to [kubernetes.io]
-- [ ] Supporting documentation¿e.g., additional design documents, links to mailing list discussions/SIG meetings, relevant PRs/issues, release notes
+- [ ] Supporting documentationï¿½e.g., additional design documents, links to mailing list discussions/SIG meetings, relevant PRs/issues, release notes

 <!--
 **Note:** This checklist is iterative and should be reviewed and updated every time this enhancement is being considered for a milestone.